baobuibk/NANORACK_V2_EXP_STANDALONE_HUNG/README.markdown

 - **Example**: `laser_get_current 0`
   - Output: Returns the current setting for the internal laser.
 - **Example**: `laser_get_current a`
   - Output: Returns the current settings for both internal and external lasers.
+Example: 255 is 25.5mA

 ### laser_int_switch_on
 - **Description**: Turns on the specified internal laser position.